jkeohan/rctr-2-14-22/w08d14/intro-to-styled-components.md

 **Install Styled Components**

-Since **styled components** in a third party library it must first be installed as an NPM package.
+Since **styled components** is a third party library it must first be installed as an NPM package.

 <img src="https://i.imgur.com/zCX1cFF.png" />